Worcester & Birmingham Canal

 The Worcester & Birmingham Canal takes you from the vibrant centre of Birmingham, through the green hills of Worcestershire, to the cathedral city of Worcester.

 Around Bilford, the countryside is left behind as the canal begins to encroach on the city environs.
 The Commandery was the headquarters of Charles Stuart before the Battle of Worcester in 1651.
-The lock outside is the final narrow-gauge lock before reaching the River Severn.

 Ahead lies Diglis Basins and two wide locks accessing the Severn.
 Once very busy with commercial traffic, the working boats have long been replaced by pleasure craft.
 Worcester Cathedral stares down imposingly on travellers entering the river.